lyrall/lyrall.github.io/piracy/bpl-guide.md

 5. After a few cycles of this, you may be able to successfully download without a VPN again.

 This is a wash-rinse-repeat type of thing.
 It is tedious and requires management, but it works.

+## Torrenting

+Typically, when you download anything off of the web, files are stored and distributed from one central server.
+That is called direct downloading, as is how all file hosters such as MEGA work.
+But with torrenting, there is no central server.
+Rather, pieces of files are stored accross a network of computer, consisting of all the people who

+qBittorrent